How To Save A Register In Memory Mips

 Store Give-and-take (SW)

-is the control; -
+- swis the control;

-is the memory offset; -
+- outsetis the memory offset;

-is the base address.
+- $sourceis the base address.

-gets a value from a register and puts into memory
+TL;DR – sw gets a value from a register and puts into memory

 Load Discussion (LW)

-is the command; -
+- lwis the command;

-is the memory offset; -
+- beginningis the memory offset;

-is the base address from which data is retrieved.
+- $sourceis the base address from which data is retrieved.

-gets a value from memory and puts into a annals
+TL;DR – lw gets a value from memory and puts into a annals

 Summary